 Looking for the best hotels in Banff to stay at?
 For a small town in the middle of a national park, there are actually some great places to stay in Banff and a few fantastic Banff hotels.
 So if you’re wondering where to stay in Banff National Park we have you covered.

 This is where you can plan to stay on your first trip to the Canadian Rockies.
-All of these hotels will ensure you have a great time during your trip.
+All of these Banff hotels will ensure you have a great time during your trip.
 Be sure to check out our ultimate guide for planning your whole trip to Banff as well.

-- The Best Restaurants in Banff
+The Best Places to Stay in Banff (Banff Hotels)

 If you don’t actually want to stay in Banff National Park you can also base yourself in the neighboring town of Canmore, at the Emerald Lake Lodge in Yoho, or up in the Spray Valley at Mount Engadine.
 These will all be mentioned below.

 - Where Should I Stay For My First Time to Banff?
 If it’s your first time visiting Banff I would highly suggest staying in Downtown Banff, along Banff Ave is a great option.
 This is the most convenient location for visitors that want to get their most out of the park.
 Either the Banff Springs or Mount Royal Hotel are ideal picks.